All Episodes

 My mom was diagnosed with AML in the last year, and the numbers are staggering.

-When you investigate, like most people do, you know, and they have a loved one that comes down with this, the number of people that are stricken with this disease and how devastating it is.
+When you investigate, like most people do, you know, when they have a loved one that comes down with this, the number of people that are stricken with this disease and how devastating it is.

-I made a small contribution, what I could afford, and while it was obviously nowhere near the scale of your donation, I want people to realize that small donations help, too.
+I made a small contribution, what I could afford, and while it was obviously nowhere near the scale of your donation, I want people to realize that small donations help too.

 I mean, everything that they can give is appreciated, at least by me.